New build plumbing across Canberra & the ACT

 Stage 1: Slab and Rough-In ($5,000 to $12,000)

-This is the first and most critical stage.
-Before the concrete slab is poured, the plumber installs all the underground drainage, sewer connections, and water supply pipes.
-This includes positioning waste outlets for toilets, showers, basins, and the kitchen sink, as well as running the main water supply line from the meter to the house.
+This is the one you cannot afford to get wrong.
+Before the slab is poured, the plumber lays all the underground drainage, the sewer connection and the water supply pipes.
+That means setting the waste outlets for every toilet, shower, basin and the kitchen sink, and running the main supply line from the meter into the house.

 Stage 2: Top-Out ($4,000 to $10,000)

-Once the frame is up and before the walls are lined, the plumber runs all the water supply pipes and waste pipes through the walls and ceiling spaces.
-This includes hot and cold water lines to every tap, shower, basin, and appliance, as well as gas lines if applicable.
-Vent pipes are also installed at this stage to ensure proper drainage airflow.
+With the frame up and the walls still open, the plumber runs the supply and waste pipes through the wall and ceiling spaces: hot and cold to every tap, shower, basin and appliance, plus the gas lines if you are having gas.
+The vent pipes go in at this stage too, so the drainage can breathe and the traps do not siphon out.

-The top-out stage is where the layout of the house really affects the cost.
-A simple single-storey home with one bathroom and a laundry on the same wall as the kitchen will be cheaper to plumb than a two-storey home with bathrooms on both levels and a kitchen at the opposite end of the house.
+Top-out is where the design of the house shows up in the price.
+A single-storey place with one bathroom and the laundry backing onto the kitchen wall is cheap to run.
+A two-storey with bathrooms on both levels and the kitchen at the far end of the house is not.

 Stage 3: Fit-Off ($4,000 to $10,000)